carstenbauer/BinningAnalysis.jl/notes.md

-This documents contains notes on some comparisons between different methods of estimating and removing autocorrelations.
+This documents contains notes on the autocorrelations returned by different methods.

 # Methods used